CamIce2002/TheMrNewVegas.github.io/docs/2capcom/3-Release-Notes.md

 **Fixed**
 - Greentech Genetics FPS Issue
-- Changed Varmint Rifle to .22
+- Changed Varmint Rifle to .22/Added new recievers for .38, and 5.56

 # Release 0.2.2